 "Don't get cute."
 He grinds the gun barrel against the back of my neck.
 "The encapsulated bird your conspirators sent you to fetch.
 The sterilized male chicken with the Creator DNA sequences.
 The plot capon.
 Where is it?"

-EVERY book in the Rainbow Magic series has one of these.
+- EVERY book in the Rainbow Magic series has one of these.
 No exceptions.
 For example, whatever items Jack Frost stole are these.

 Live Action TV

 - Our Miss Brooks: In the episode "Phonebook Follies", Miss Brooks must find the copy of last year's phonebook that Mrs. Davis lost.
 Miss Brooks and Mrs. Davis are ineligible to receive a new phonebook otherwise.

 - Mocked in the Angel episode "Reprise," wherein Angel is told that to get to the Big Bad, he needs a ring; to get the ring, he needs to kill a certain demon; to kill the demon, he needs a magic glove.
 Angel cuts off his informer with, "Okay, now you're making this up."